From bottlenecks to scale: revamping Publish for scalable adoption

 Example, editing a post after its scheduled time could cause it to fail, yet the social media managers received no feedback on what went wrong.

-As a result, only 25% of companies (10/40) were using Publish 2.0, while maintaining two versions of the product became costly and unsustainable.
+As a result, only 25% of retail partners (10/40) had adopted Publish 2.0, and supporting two versions of the product was draining resources and slowing growth

 Key challenges